ZhuoranHou/personal_website/content/post/covid-dashboard/index.md

 projects: []
 ---

+The data project of our group is a dashboard that provided updated COVID-19 information and presents model results.

+The target audience of  our dashboard is the general audience who want to know some COVID-19 information in US and what factors influence case growth rate.
+Thus, we added a lot of explanations in the dashboard using non-technical wording and omitted technical details of the model.

 ### Project goals

 We first discussed the goals of our project and decided to finalize it when we had the data.
 After the data collection, here are the goals of the project: